Where

 Kids will:

-- Learn how to build small, fully-functional audio devices
+- Learn how to build small, fully-functional, battery powered audio devices

 - Learn new ways to listen and think about sounds in the world around us